 Impending Necrosis – a Product of Vascular Occlusion

-The likelihood of causing a stroke from a dermal filler treatment is very slim as the product must enter the intracranial circulation & then come to rest in an artery supplying part of the brain.
+The likelihood of causing a stroke from a dermal filler treatment is very slim as the product must enter the intracranial circulation and come to rest in an artery supplying part of the brain.
 Blockage of a vessel in this region will cause hypoxic damage to the brain in a matter of three minutes.